 Start displaying widget.
 Select “exit-intent” among the available options and make sure to remove default triggers if there are any:

-The rest of controls are optional.
+Other controls are optional but they might interest you as well.
 For example, by default, the popup will appear on every page of your website.
 However, if you want to display it only on certain pages – in the shopping cart, for instance – type their URLs in the

 You can also target people who are abandoning your store while having products in the cart or customers with a certain cart price.